 - Anticipate and plan ahead for changes whenever possible.

 - Address goals as soon as major changes occur.
 If a major change in assignments occurs, the area leader responsible for the new assignment sets new goals and asks for an evaluation of the performance against goals up to that point.
-Just as when goals are set initially, the person whose assignment is changing also has responsibility to see that this matter is handled properly.
+Just as when goals are set initially, the person whose assignment is changing also has the responsibility to see that this matter is handled properly.
 The Core Leadership Group finally approves evaluation against goals being closed-out and goals going forward.

 - When major changes occur, it is acceptable to sub-divide goals and awards into separate pieces related to each major segment of work under the guidance of the Core Leadership Group which will help determine how best to do so.